Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 developer remote work was old enough to have a book written about it eight years ago, and open source was already important last century.

-We evan have people commonly extolling the virtues of Kanban boards based on 1970s factory work!
+We even have people commonly extolling the virtues of Kanban boards based on 1970s factory work!

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />